HerbertKoelman/cpp-logger/README.md

 $ make all test
 ```

 These commands will build and generate gcov related informations.
-These files are suffixed with `gcda`and `gcno`.
-These gcov files can now be used by lcov to generate the coverage reports this way:
+These files are suffixed with `gcda`and `gcno` and will be used by the lcov command to report.

 ```
 $ lcov --directory CMakeFiles/cpp-logger-static.dir/src/ --capture --output-file coverage.info